US PEACE PRIZE

 Chelsea Manning Awarded 2013 US Peace Prize

-The Board of Directors of the US Peace Memorial Foundation voted unanimously to award the US Peace Prize to The Honorable Bradley (now known as Chelsea) Manning “for conspicuous bravery, at the risk of his own freedom, above and beyond the call of duty.”
+The Board of Directors of the US Peace Memorial Foundation voted unanimously to award the US Peace Prize to The Honorable Bradley (now known as Chelsea) Manning for conspicuous bravery, at the risk of her own freedom, above and beyond the call of duty.

-Michael Knox, Chair of the Foundation, presented the award on July 26 at a rally at Ft.
+Michael Knox, Chair of the Foundation, presented the award on July 26, 2013, at a rally at Ft.
 McNair, Washington, DC.
 The reading of the inscription was met with great applause.
-In his remarks, Knox thanked Manning for his courage and for all that he has sacrificed for this country and the world.
-The plaque was accepted by Emma Cape, Campaign Organizer .
+In his remarks, Knox thanked Manning for her courage and for all that she has sacrificed for this country and the world.
+The plaque was accepted by Emma Cape, Pvt.
+Manning Support Network Campaign Organizer.

 Chelsea Manning, a former Army intelligence analyst, shared thousands of classified military and diplomatic documents that revealed facts about the corruption of the U.S. government, a secret U.S. war in Yemen, the U.S. State Department marketing weapons to other countries, and U.S. records of massive civilian deaths in Iraq and Afghanistan.
 Despite facing court martial and imprisonment, Manning leaked this information to show the American public the "true costs of war" and "spark a debate about foreign policy."
 Manning has received awards from numerous organizations for these courageous actions and was nominated for the Nobel Peace Prize four times.

 US Peace Prize nominees considered in 2013 included American Friends Service Committee, CodePink, Courage to Resist, Lynn Elling, Daniel Ellsberg, Food Not Bombs, and Ann Wright.